Fox Hill Nature Preserve

 Summer is the perfect time to take a hike on the trails, smell the prairie flowers, sit in the shade under the big trees, take in the vista overlooking Big Cedar Lake and spend some time with a beautiful piece of land.

 In Autumn, take a walk on a crisp mornings as the trees begin to dial up the hues of gold and red.
 The prairie is ablaze with flowers and the hillside maples and oaks are glowing with a changing palette.
-There are a number of old apple trees in the orchards there, grab a heritage apple and take a bite of sunshine.
+There are a number of old apple trees in the orchards there; grab a heritage apple and take a bite of sunshine.

 Trail use is intended for the quiet and safe enjoyment of all who visit.
 For that reason, motorized and non-motorized vehicles are not allowed.
 This is a wildlife sanctuary, so hunting is prohibited.
 During the winter months, hikers are asked to keep off groomed ski trials.
 Additional trails are available for hikers and snowshoe enthusiasts.
+Please keep our trails free from pet waste.

 In 1971 John Timmer sold 18 acres, containing the drumlin’s steepest slopes, to the Milwaukee Ski Club for private use by its members.
 At that time Fox Hill was an excellent rope tow ski area in the community.
-However in the 80’s competing slopes boasting artificial snow and chair lifts threatened the future of both the ski club and Fox Hill.
+However, in the ’80s competing slopes boasting artificial snow and chair lifts threatened the future of both the ski club and Fox Hill.
 Cedar Lakes Conservation Foundation secured both when it bought the development rights to the land in 1989.
-With the ski club still intact, Fox Hill became the cornerstone property of what would grow to become the Klingler Fox Hill Nature Conservancy.
+With the ski club still intact, Fox Hill became the cornerstone property of what would grow to become the Klingler Fox Hill Nature Preserve.